j89livingston/PyBer_Analysis/README.md

 ## Resources:
 * Data Source: ride_data.csv, city_data.csv
-* Software: Python 3.8.3, Matplotlib, Jupyer Lab, Visual Studio Code 1.46.0
+* Software: Python 3.8.3, Matplotlib, Jupyter Lab, Visual Studio Code 1.46.0

 ## **Results:**

-After collecting and organizing the total rides, driver, fares, averages of fares and drivers, and total fares by city, we were able to come to a few concolusions:
+After collecting and organizing the total rides, driver, fares, averages of fares and drivers, and total fares by city, we were able to come to a few conclusions:

 ### **Total Rides**